apache/axis-axis2-java-core/1_1/modules/samples/script/amazonQS/README.txt

 Running the Sample:
 -------------------
+There are two methods to run the sample

-First way, Type <ant> command to run the sample.
-Here, Out operations GUI pop-up first, Once you closed it, In operations GUI will be poped-up.
+1. Type <ant> command to run the sample.
+Here, Out operations GUI pops-up first.
+Once you've closed it, In operations GUI will pop-up.

-Second way is the scrip files.
+2. Using the scrip files.
 Use run.sh or run.bat to run the sample pertaining to the system you are using.

 Help:
 -----

-Please refer to the sample help page for more details
+Please refer to the sample help page at "AXIS2_HOME\modules\samples\xdocs\amazonQS" for more details